sachs7/pong/README.md

 # Sample Codes

-This repository consists of sample codes which are written for self learning and understanding.
+This repository consists of sample codes which are written for self learning.